Christopher-Yang/tracking/README.md

     pert4: fourth block "..."
     post: tracking without the perturbations to assess aftereffects

-Data from each trial is stored as a separate data file within each block folder.
+Data from each trial is stored as a separate .dat file within each block folder, labeled as "Data*.dat".
+The columns in each .dat file correspond to the following:

+    columns 1-2: target x/y position
+    columns 3-4: left hand x/y position (not used for this paper) columns 5-6: right hand x/y position
+    columns 7-8: cursor x/y position
+    columns 9-10: information not used for this paper column 11: timestamp of data collection

 Also stored is a "tFile" which defines the frequencies, amplitudes, and phases used to generate the target's sum-of-sinusoids trajectory.
 The values in the tFile can be read as follows: